The Moisture Content of Wood Is Important. Very Important.

 As wood absorbs moisture, it expands and as it releases moisture, it shrinks.
 Wood expands or shrinks about 1% across the grain for every 4% change in moisture content.
 (Wood doesn’t shrink or expand much along the grain.)

 Although a 1% shrinkage or expansion might not sound like much, it can cause serious problems with any wood project.
 This includes everything from small projects created by a hobbyist to expensive hardwood floors installed by a professional.
 Problems like gluing, cabinet doors and drawers that don’t open and close properly, or the cupping, crowning, and buckling of hardwood floors.

-No serious woodworking pro or hobbyist wants to spend time working on a project only to see it ruined later if the wood starts to shrink or expand.
+No serious woodworking pro, cabinet maker or hobbyist wants to spend time working on a project only to see it ruined later if the wood starts to shrink or expand.

 So, what’s the solution?
 How do we guarantee this won’t happen to our wood projects?
 Let’s find out…